Como: Aero Club

-Education, Healthcare, and Sports
+Education and culture

 Como hosts numerous high schools, the "Giuseppe Verdi" Conservatory of Music, the "Aldo Galli" Design School, the University of Insubria, and a campus of the Politecnico di Milano.

+Healthcare

-Healthcare services are provided by three major hospitals in Como: Ospedale Sant'Anna, Ospedale Valduce, and Clinica Villa Aprica.
+Healthcare services are delivered by three principal hospitals: Ospedale Sant'Anna, Ospedale Valduce, and Istituto clinico Villa Aprica.
+The Italian Red Cross, the Guardia Medica, and various volunteer-based and private organizations provide emergency and out-of-hours medical assistance.

+Sports

+Stadio Sinigaglia Como, where football club Como 1907 play their home fixtures.

-Como's sporting scene includes clubs such as the ASDG Comense 1872 women's basketball team, a two-time EuroLeague Women champion, and Como 1907 football club.
-Lake Como offers numerous recreational activities, including sailing, windsurfing, and the annual Città di Como Challenger tennis tournament, attracting international tennis talent.
-The Unione Sportiva Tavernola, a local amateur sports club, promotes community sports participation in Como's Tavernola neighborhood.
+Como's sporting scene includes clubs such as Como 1907 football club, competing in the Italian first tier Serie A, and ASDG Comense 1872 women's basketball team, a two-time EuroLeague Women champion.
+Lake Como offers numerous recreational activities, including sailing, windsurfing, and the annual Città di Como Challenger tennis tournament.

-Twin Cities
+Twin cities

 Como is twinned with the following cities, fostering international cultural and civic exchange: